ainara-luke/ainara-luke.github.io/src/pages/information.md

 ### Garden Attire
 We are getting married outdoors, and part of our venue (including the ceremony) is on dirt/grass.
 For men this will look like a collared shirt and pants (no shorts or open-toed shoes; yes to guayaberas.)

+### Gifts and Registry ☠️
+Many of you are flying across oceans and continents to celebrate with us - your presence is truly the greatest present we could ask for.